 Bones have a tendency to weaken with age, which makes it important for seniors to take measures that may help prevent any deficiencies or accidents.
-The staff at Home Care Assistance, a leading provider of aged care in North Coast, has a few tips for helping your senior loved one keep healthy and strong bones.
+The staff at North Coast Home Care Assistance, a leading provider of aged care, has a few tips for helping your senior loved one keep healthy and strong bones.

 1. Get Plenty of Calcium